fcantournet/kubernetes-flexvolume-vault-plugin/README.md

 [![Build Status](https://travis-ci.org/fcantournet/kubernetes-flexvolume-vault-plugin.svg?branch=master)](https://travis-ci.org/fcantournet/kubernetes-flexvolume-vault-plugin)

+# STATUS : I am not maintaining this anymore.
+Cloudwatt is maintaining it here https://github.com/cloudwatt/kubernetes-flexvolume-vault-plugin

+Generally speaking I strongly suggest you move away from this approach now that Vault has a built-in kubernetes authentification backend. https://www.vaultproject.io/docs/auth/kubernetes.html

 # What is this ?

 This project is an implementation of the flexvolume kubernetes plugin to inject a scoped vault token inside pods at startup so they can get their secrets, via consul-template for instance.